 Open a multi-currency Wise Business account and you can start receiving international payments from clients all over the world.

 You can hold multiple currencies in your account at once, and choose the best way to use the funds.
 Hold it there to cover a future business expense or withdraw to your bank account – it’s up to you.
-To keep all your accounts in order, you can integrate your account with software like Xero or QuickBooks, and save time with automated payments using Wise’s powerful open API.

 Online businesses and retailers have a huge amount of choice when it comes to payment processing and merchant accounts.
 In fact, there’s so much choice that it can be a little overwhelming.